flet-dev/website/docs/controls/card.md

 The empty space that surrounds the card.

-The optional value of `margin` property could be one of the following types:
+The value of `margin` property could be one of the following types:

 * `int`
 * `float`